AnaIitico/AnaIitico/README.md

 - 👋🏼 Hi, I’m @AnaIitico
 - 👀 I’m interested in DeFi and Smart Contracts
-- 📖 I’m currently learning Javascript and Python
+- 📖 I’m currently working blockchain related projects
-- 🤝🏼 I’m looking to collaborate on Blockchain Dev
+- 🤝🏼 I’m looking to collaborate on Blockchain projects
 - 📫 I can be reached via message on Github